-People only change their actions towards us when we change ourselves.
+People only change their actions towards us when we change THIS

-If you are interested in knowing what it is that a devoted man would feel is High Value, the answers are in my program Understanding Men, click here to learn more information about this popular program.
+If you are interested in knowing what it is that a man would feel is high value in a woman, the answers are in my program Understanding Men.
+Click here to learn more information about this popular program.